Elena S. Pikulina

 Working Papers

 Subtle discrimination with Daniel Ferreira.
-R&R at the Journal of Finance
+Forthcoming at the Journal of Finance.

 Best Paper Award at the CSEF-RCFS Finance, Labor and Inequality Conference (Capri, Italy)